 Consider prophylaxis for herpes simplex virus, pneumocystis jiroveci pneumonia and other infections according to standard of care in patients who are at increased risk for infections.
 Monitor and evaluate patients for fever or other signs and symptoms of infection and treat appropriately.

-Monitor complete blood counts during treatment and treat using growth factor or transfusions, as needed.
+Monitor complete blood counts regularly during treatment and interrupt treatment, reduce the dose or discontinue treatment as warranted.
+Treat using growth factor or transfusions, as needed.

-Second primary malignancies, including non-skin carcinoma, have occurred in 9% of patients treated with BRUKINSA monotherapy.
-The most frequent second primary malignancy was skin cancer (basal cell carcinoma and squamous cell carcinoma of skin), reported in 6% of patients.
-Advise patients to use sun protection.
+Second primary malignancies, including non-skin carcinoma, have occurred in 14% of patients treated with BRUKINSA monotherapy.
+The most frequent second primary malignancy was non-melanoma skin cancer reported in 8% of patients.
+Other second primary malignancies included malignant solid tumors (4.0%), melanoma (1.7%) and hematologic malignancies (1.2%).
+Advise patients to use sun protection, and monitor patients for the development of second primary malignancies.

-Atrial fibrillation and atrial flutter have occurred in 2% of patients treated with BRUKINSA monotherapy.
-Patients with cardiac risk factors, hypertension, and acute infections may be at increased risk.
-Grade 3 or higher events were reported in 0.6% of patients treated with BRUKINSA monotherapy.
+Atrial fibrillation and atrial flutter were reported in 3.2% of patients treated with BRUKINSA monotherapy.
+Patients with cardiac risk factors, hypertension and acute infections may be at increased risk.
+Grade 3 or higher events were reported in 1.1% of patients treated with BRUKINSA monotherapy.
 Monitor signs and symptoms for atrial fibrillation and atrial flutter and manage as appropriate.

 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus.